History of High Watch and Alcoholics Anonymous

 The High Watch Recovery Center Today

-Now, seventy years later, High Watch remains a non-profit dedicated to healing those suffering from the chronic illness of drug and alcohol addiction.
+Now, over eighty years later, High Watch remains a non-profit dedicated to healing those suffering from the chronic illness of drug and alcohol addiction.
 Each resident receives state-of-the-art, customized medical care while learning the lessons on how to stay sober through the spiritual teachings and practice of the 12 Step principles of Alcoholics Anonymous.